-- Students may enroll in MOWR for three semesters per year: fall, spring, and summer. - Students may enroll in up to 15 hours in a term; 12 hours in summer. - Hours are NOT counted as Attempted-Hours nor are they included in the Combined Paid-Hours limit for the purposes of HOPE Scholarship or Zell Miller Scholarship eligibility. - Tuition and fees are paid by the State directly to the College. - Books are provided by the College for all approved MOWR courses.
+- Students who attend a public or private Eligible High School must complete the online MOWR Application. - Students who attend a Home Study program must complete the paper MOWR application. - Students may enroll in MOWR for three semesters per year: fall, spring, and summer. - Students may enroll in up to 15 hours in a term; 12 hours in summer. - Hours are NOT counted as Attempted-Hours nor are they included in the Combined Paid-Hours limit for the purposes of HOPE Scholarship or Zell Miller Scholarship eligibility. - Tuition and fees are paid by the State directly to the College. - Books are provided by the College for all approved MOWR courses. - Students may enroll in non-MOWR approved courses but will be charged tuition at a reduced rate.